Join my Marketing Club to get articles like this delivered to your inbox.

 Grade your website with this online marketing tool from HubSpot, then scroll through the results and fix any areas of concern.

 The tool analyses your website speed, some essential SEO checks, whether it’s mobile optimised and a probe into the security.

 Before you make any changes to the website it’s worth creating a backup of the files and database just in case things go wrong.

 Check if your hosting provider has a back service in place already.
-Some website hosts like 34SP.com have a snapshot feature that instantly creates a copy of your site that you can download to your computer or push back to be the live site should the worst happen.
+Some website hosts have a snapshot feature that instantly creates a copy of your site that you can download to your computer or push back to be the live site should the worst happen.

 Check that your website loads within two seconds

 Not only will a slow site reduce the number of visitors that stay on your site but it can also affect how much traffic you get from search engines.
 Google appears to penalise slower sites by moving them down the search results resulting in much reduced organic traffic.

 Use online tools like Pingdom or Website Grader to test your website page load time and save/print the outcome for your developer.

 What if my site doesn’t load quickly?

 Luckily there are a few things you can do: